cdapio/cdap/cdap-docs/admin-manual/source/security/authorization.rst

 requires a certain privilege on an entity is allowed if the user has the same privilege on the entity's parent.
 For example, reading from a CDAP dataset will succeed even if the user does not have specific *READ* privileges on the dataset, but instead has *READ* privileges on the namespace in which the dataset exists.

-Note: :ref:`CDAP Instance <security-cdap-instance>`is not a part of authorization hierarchy.
-For example, READ on CDAP Instance does not give READ on any of the Namespaces.
+Note: :ref:`CDAP Instance <security-cdap-instance>`is not a part of the authorization hierarchy.
+For example, READ on a CDAP Instance does not give READ on any of the Namespaces or any other entities in the Namespace.

 Authorization policies for various CDAP operations are listed in these tables: